wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/describe-endpoint-modernization-management-concepts-deployment-options/includes/4-describe-deployment-release-models-for-windows-as-service-waas.md

 To successfully deploy Windows in your organization, it's important to understand the different ways that it can be deployed.
 There are three types of deployment categories or methods:

- -  **Modern deployment methods** embrace both traditional on-prem and cloud services to deliver a simple, streamlined, cost effective deployment experience.
+ -  **Modern deployment methods** embrace both traditional on-prem and cloud services to deliver a streamlined, cost effective deployment experience.
 These methods are recommended and are supported with existing tools such as Microsoft Deployment Toolkit (MDT) and Microsoft Endpoint Configuration Manager.
  -  **Dynamic deployment methods** enable you to configure applications and settings for specific use cases without having to deploy a new custom organization image to the device.
  -  **Traditional deployment methods** use existing tools to deploy operating system images.